-The Second Floor Governor's Reception Room The Governor's Reception Room is both a public room and the governor's dedicated conference space, used for staff meetings, press conferences, bill signings and other public events.
-Originally decorated with ornate plaster moldings, the room's décor was revised by Cass Gilbert to reflect the Craftsman style, emphasizing simpler designs and undisguised natural materials.
-At each end of the room, Batesville limestone mantels and figured marble inserts surround ornamental fireplaces.
-The east mantel features carved heads representing the state's historic Native American populations; the west mantel's carvings call to mind the early European explorers and settlers.
+The Second Floor

+Governor's Reception Room

+The Governor's Reception Room is both a public room and the governor's dedicated conference space, used for all staff meetings, press conferences, bill signings, and other public events.
+Originally decorated with ornate plaster moldings, Cass Gilbert revised the room's decor to reflect the Craftsman style, emphasizing simpler designs, and undisguised natural materials.
-The silverplate chandelier, candelabras and sconces, as well as the rich quarter sawn oak paneling, are original to the room.
-The wall and ceiling finishes duplicate the 1914-vintage decorative painting. s fireplaces.

-Two portraits hang above the room's fireplaces.
+The room was restored in 2000.
+Using technological advances to faithfully replicate the 1914 construction and painting techniques, samples of the original paint layers were analyzed to determine the original colors, paint finishes, and glazing techniques.
+The original stenciling was done on muslin applied to the plaster walls, and this process was duplicated.
+The original parquet floor was too damaged to salvage, but the entire floor has been replicated and installed according to Cass Gilbert's original silverplated specifications.
+The silver-plated chandelier, candelabras, sconces, and rich quarter-sawn oak paneling are original to the room.

+At each end of the room, Batesville limestone mantels and Italian Fleur de Peche marble inserts surround the ornamental fireplaces.
+The east mantel features carved heads represent the state's historic Native American populations, while the west mantel's carvings call to mind the early European explorers and settlers.
+The space above the east fireplace displays the portrait of the most recent serving past governor.

-The space above the east fireplace holds the portrait of the governor immediately preceding the incumbent.
-Above the west mantel, in the position of highest honor, hangs the likeness of Governor George Washington Donaghey (1909-1913).
-Because of his leading role in completing the Capitol, after political scandals and infighting led to the project being defunded, Donaghey is remembered as the father of the Capitol.
-The room's central conference table was crafted of walnut from a tree planted by Donaghey's father on the family's farm in Conway, Arkansas.
-In 1935, Donaghey presented the table to the Capitol to commemorate the state's 100th birthday.
-The north-facing windows offer views of "Testament" (the Little Rock Nine monument), the Arkansas Bicentennial Monument and, in the distance, the Arkansas River."
+While no longer used as the central conference table, the room still displays the original table, crafted of walnut from a tree planted by Donaghey's father on the family's farm in Conway, Arkansas.
+In 1936, Donaghey presented the table to the Capitol to commemorate the state's 100th birthday.

+The north-facing windows offer views of "Testament" (the Little Rock Nine Monument), the Arkansas Bicentennial, and, in the distance, the Arkansas River.

+The Rotunda

-Governor George Donaghey The Rotunda This grand central space hosts public meetings, speeches, hearings and rallies.
+This grand central space hosts public meetings, speeches, hearings, and rallies.
 Portraits of the four past governors featured in the rotunda include one of former Governor Bill Clinton, Arkansas's native son, the 42nd President of the United States.

 In 2013, the interior dome underwent a major project to repair plasterwork and return the dome to its original 1914 appearance.
+The first layers of paint were analyzed to re-create the original colors.
+In all, 16 shades of paint and decorative glazing were used to highlight ornate molded plaster and recreate finishes lost under century's of overpainting.

+Decorative Elements

-The first layers of paint were analyzed in order to re-create the original colors.
-In all, 16 shades of paint and decorative glazing were used to highlight ornate molded plaster and recreate finishes that had been lost under a century's worth of overpainting.
-Decorative Elements Suspended from the ceiling by a 73-foot chain, the rotunda chandelier weighs more than 4,000 pounds and is approximately 12 feet in diameter and 18 feet in height.
-One of several light fixtures fashioned for the Capitol by the Mitchell-Vance Company of New York, this grand, intricate chandelier incorporates over two thousand brass, copper, zinc, iron and glass parts.
-The six 10-foot-tall bronze doors, located on the east side of the rotunda, were designed by Cass Gilbert, made by New York's Tiffany Studios in 1910 and installed in 1910, at a cost of \$10,000.
-In order to keep the uncoated bronze surfaces bright, as the architect intended, the 1300-pound doors are polished by hand, inside and out, every week.
-The east-facing doors served as the main public entrance for most of the Capitol's first century.
-Since September 11 2001, however, visitors have entered the Capitol through its ground-level doors and security stations staffed by the State Capitol Police.
+Suspended from the ceiling by a 73-foot chain, the rotunda chandelier weighs more than 4,000 pounds and is approximately 12 feet in diameter and 18 feet in height.
+One of several light fixtures fashioned for the Capitol by the Mitchell-Vance Company of New York, this grand, intricate chandelier incorporates over two thousand brass, copper, zinc, iron, and glass parts.

+The six 10-foot-tall bronze doors, located on the east sides of the rotunda, were designed by Cass Gilbert and made by New York's

+Tiffany Studios in 1910 at a cost of \$10,000.
+In order to keep the uncoated bronze surfaces bright, as the architect intended, the 1,300-pound doors are polished by hand, inside and out, every week.

+The east-facing doors were the main public entrance for most of the Capitol's first century.
+Since September 11, 2001, visitors have entered the Capitol through its ground-level doors and security stations staffed by the State Capitol Police.